 I learned the original black forest cake is a German dessert which has layers of chocolate cake, cherries, whipped cream and chocolate shavings.
 Different countries vary slightly from the original idea, and some countries make their cakes with alcohol.
 Traditionally, it seems like bakers in the United States do not make this cake with alcohol.
 Last fun fact, true black forest cakes are decorated with black cherries.

 I will be the first to admit that I don’t love cherries.
 So it surprised me how much I loved this Black Forest Poke Cake.
 Cherries just seem kind of difficult to work with in my opinion.
-The whole pitting process really seems like too much work.
+The whole pitting process is just too much for me!

 This is where a canned cherry pie filling becomes your best friend!
 Thanks to my friends over at Lucky Leaf, you and I can both make this poke cake relatively quickly!

 Are you familiar with the poke cake?
 It gets it name because after you remove it from the oven, you poke holes all over the top of the cake!
 I like to make large holes so that the toppings seep into the cake and it gets all ooey and gooey.
-I like to use a wooden spoon.
+This actually makes the cake spongy and “wet” , similar to a tres leches cake.
+It is also served cold, which I think might be my favorite way to enjoy cake.

 The black forest poke cake is covered with a jar of hot fudge sauce.
 You know my theory, more chocolate is more betta!
 After that, you pour the can of cherry pie filling over the top of the cake and spread it out, you can also push some of the cherries into the cake.